ltonetwork/lto-node/README.md

 | `STATS_INDEXING`       | Indexing of blockchain statistics    | boolean                | `true `       | Enables `operations`, `transactions` and `supply` stats   |

 You can see a list of all of the available variables on the [indexer](https://github.com/ltonetwork/indexer) repository.

+## Cloudformation

+Use `lto-index-node.ecs.yaml` to run the index node using AWS Cloudformation.